Azpect3120/gomon.nvim/README.md

     end
 }
 ```

+## ⟳ Change Log
+All notable changes to this project will be documented in this section.

+### [1.0.1] - 2024-10-12

+- Updated the config parser to not display commas when viewing the config.
+- This was causing issues when changing the config and saving it, the
+  commas would be saved to the file and cause issues when the file was read back in.

 ## ⟳ Contribution
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: